merenlab/anvio/anvio/docs/programs/anvi-script-find-misassemblies.md

 ### Outputs

 The first output is a table reporting regions in your assemblies with zero coverage.
-It includes the contig's length, start and stop position and length of the region with no coverage.
+This output includes the contig in which the region occurs, the contig's length, the region's start and stop positions, and the length of the region with no coverage.

 |**contig**|**length**|**range**|**range_size**|
 |:--|:--|:--|:--|